loganmcdavid11/Tech-Talons-Discord-Bot/README.md

 #### Using the Bot
 - To start the bot, type in your terminal `python3 main.py`
+  - Note that for the bot to run 24/7, it needs to run on a server or a computer running at all times.
+This specific bot runs on a raspberry pi
 - When typing a command, use the prefix **'!'** followed by the command name.
 - For a list of available commands, type `!help`.